Privacy and personal data protection (English)

 Applicants may include companies on an exclusion list that prevents those companies from sending them jobs using the service described above.
 Publishing organizations do not have access to such a list and cannot know who or how many professionals have included them.

-and we do not disclose or communicate it in any way that could lead to the public identification of the applicant, unless the applicant has expressly authorized us to do so (for example, by checking the "Visible for companies" box).
+We do not disclose or communicate it in any way that could lead to the public identification of the applicant, unless the applicant has expressly authorized us to do so (for example, by checking the "Visible for companies" box).
 We do not give any third parties any way of knowing whether you have a professional account with Get on Board, unless we are required to do so by law.

 Similarly, a company may grant specific Get on Board members access to their account information to enable them to act as recruiters.
 In that case, for all legal purposes, Get on Board members are considered part of the company's recruiting team and are governed by the confidentiality clauses established by the company.